trustgraph-ai/trustgraph/README.md

 These aren't retrieval problems.
 They are structural problems.
 Context needs to be organized, versioned, and composable — exactly the way software infrastructure is.

-## What TrustGraph Does

-TrustGraph provides the full infrastructure layer underneath your agents: knowledge ingestion, structured storage, graph-grounded retrieval, agent orchestration, and inference — all in a single private, sovereign deployment.
+## The Solution: A Holonic Context System
+The philosopher Arthur Koestler coined the word [holon](https://en.wikipedia.org/wiki/Holon_(philosophy)) to describe something that is simultaneously a whole in itself and a part of something larger.
+A fact is whole.
+It is also part of a domain.
+A domain is whole.
+It is also part of an organization's knowledge.

+AI agents break down because this holonic structure is never built.
+Context gets shoved into flat text windows, scattered across vector stores, or hardwired into one-off prompts.
+Facts lose their relationships.

-At the core is a holonic system: a structured representation of your domain where entities, relationships, and evidence are first-class objects.
-Every agent query is grounded against these holons that marry symbolic graph structures and vector embeddings.
+TrustGraph solves this by organizing your domain into holonic context graphs.
+Entities, relationships, and evidence are treated as first-class objects.
+Every agent query is grounded against these holons—marrying symbolic graph structures with vector embeddings.
 Every answer carries provenance.
 Every fact is traceable.

-On top of that sits Context Cores — portable, versioned bundles of domain knowledge you can build once and ship anywhere.
-Treat knowledge the way you treat code: build it, test it, version it, promote it to production, and roll it back when something breaks.

-## Context Cores: Knowledge as a First-Class Artifact
+## Context Cores: Knowledge as a First-Class Citizen

 A Context Core is the deployable unit of knowledge in TrustGraph.
 It packages everything an agent needs to reason reliably over a domain into a single, portable artifact.

-What's inside a Context Core
+### What's inside a Context Core
-- Ontology — your domain schema and entity mappings
+- **Ontology** — your domain schema and entity mappings
-- Holon — entities, relationships, and supporting evidence
+- **Holon** — entities, relationships, and supporting evidence
-- Embeddings — vector indexes for fast semantic entry-point lookup
+- **Embeddings** — vector indexes for fast semantic entry-point lookup
-- Provenance — where every fact came from, when, and how it was derived
+- **Provenance** — where every fact came from, when, and how it was derived
-- Retrieval policies — traversal rules, freshness controls, authority ranking
+- **Retrieval policies** — traversal rules, freshness controls, authority ranking

 Context Cores decouple what agents know from how agents are deployed.
 Build once.
 Run in Docker locally, Kubernetes in production, or on any cloud.
 Pin a version.
 Roll back.
 Promote across environments.
 This is context engineering — and it works because knowledge is finally treated like the infrastructure it is.

+## Explainability: Trust Your Agents in Production
+LLMs are black boxes, and traditional RAG makes it worse.
+When an agent pulls flat text chunks from a vector store, you have no idea how it connected those fragments to form an answer.
+You cannot ship agents to production if you can't explain why they said what they said.

+### How TrustGraph makes agents explainable:

+- **Traceable Reasoning Paths**: Instead of guessing at connections between text chunks, TrustGraph traverses explicit relationship paths in the holonic context graph.
+You can inspect exactly which entities, relationships, and sub-graphs were pulled into the LLM's context window to generate a given response.
+- **Fact-Level Provenance**: Every node and edge in the graph carries strict provenance.
+When an agent makes a claim, you can trace it back to the exact source document, the time it was ingested, and the extraction method used to derive it.
+- **No Black-Box Guesses**: By grounding the LLM in a structured, symbolic graph, you eliminate the hallucinations that occur when models are forced to infer relationships from unstructured text.
+If a fact isn't in the graph, the agent doesn't use it.

+TrustGraph doesn't just give you answers - it gives you the receipt.
+Every fact is traceable, every connection is visible, and every output is verifiable.

 ## Workspaces, Collections, and Flows